Matts52/dbt-set-similarity/README.md

 **Args:**

-- `column_one` (required): Name of the first field or relevant SQL transormation to use
+- `column_one` (required): Name of the first field or relevant SQL transformation to use
-- `column_two` (required): Name of the second field or relevant SQL transormation to use
+- `column_two` (required): Name of the second field or relevant SQL transformation to use
 - `alpha` (optional): Weight for elements unique to A. Default is 0.5
 - `beta` (optional): Weight for elements unique to B. Default is 0.5